NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Run the script with init option and when prompted for code, switch to a web browser and paste the link in clipboard, copy code and paste back in console.

-Script uses xclip to copy url in into copy/paste buffer.
+Script uses xclip to copy url in into copy/paste buffer (Not actually required, will just complain).

 ```
 yum install xclip